 When you look at how you spent your money for the month, are you surprised?

-You will probably see how easy it is to let a few hundred dollars slip away from you in inconsequential purchases that you don't really even think about, and it will help you identify those areas where the waste is and where you may need to cut back.
+You'll probably see how easy it is to let a few hundred dollars slip away from you in inconsequential purchases.
+It's those things that you really don't think about, but add up over time.
+It will help you identify those areas where there is waste, where you may need to cut back.

 If you're really feeling energetic you can purchase my book “Balance: The Quick and Easy Guide to Financial Stability Using a Budget” from Amazon.com.
 It's a short, easy read that will tell you every single detail you need to know about how to start a budget successfully and stick with it.

-One thing you should know, getting in the habit of making a budget every month can feel really intimidating at first.
+One thing you should know, getting in the habit of making a budget every month feels really intimidating at first.
 That's why most people never start.

 But if you start it and stick with it, doing a budget consistently every single month, things will start to change for you financially.

-It can be a little strange in the beginning to wrap your head around it.
+It's a little strange to wrap your head around it in the beginning.
 I struggled a little at first, too.
-But it's just like learning to do anything new, the more times you do it, the easier it gets, and after a few months you'll be an old pro.
+But it's just like learning to do anything new- the more times you do it, the easier it gets.
+After a few months you'll be an old pro.

 It's only 3rd grade math, YOU CAN DO THIS!

-You Will Get Total Control Over Your Money
+A Budget Gives You Total Control Over Your Money

-When you have a budget, you have a concrete plan to work from and you're able to direct every dollar to where it needs to go.
+When you do a written budget, you have a concrete plan that you can stick to.
+You're able to direct every single dollar to where it needs to go.
 When you have a direction for your dollars and exert total control over them, you have just taken your first step toward getting out of debt and achieving permanent, life changing financial freedom!

 Stay tuned for the next post when we get a little deeper into the process with the second step that will launch you even further toward complete debt freedom.